Bozhidar (Bobby) Chakalov

 Earl Morales: Earl is a first-generation student who graduated from UCD in 2020.
 Earl’s family immigrated from the Philippines and he grew up in Pittsburg.
 Earl assisted with cleaning and compiling data on Medi-Cal primary care providers.
 His goal is to gain more experience in statistical applications in public health and apply to PhD programs in either biostatistics or epidemiology.
 Earl recently completed a health information technology internship working for Covered California.

 Yemi Lawrence: Yemi graduated from UCD with a degree in Global Disease Biology in 2019.
 Yemi’s family immigrated from Nigeria and Yemi grew up in Sacramento.
 Yemi examined quality of care and online reviews of community health centers.
 Her goal is to work in healthcare and health policy in Nigeria.
-Yemi is a first-year medical student at UCSF.
+Yemi is a second-year medical student at UCSF.

 Armin Dorri: Armin is a recent UCD graduate and currently a PhD student in pscyhology at UT Austin.
 Armin identifies as a gay cis-male of Armenian heritage.
 Armin examined minority primary care providers’ experiences of bias, harassment and discrimination.
 His research interests include the impacts of stigma on the mental health of sexual orientation and gender identity minorities, including how the role of stigma in shaping healthcare encounters.